az67128/trood-core-bundler-template/docs/api/compConfig.rst

         models

-For example, we describe the connection of the component "ClientsTableView":
+For example, we describe the connection of the component ``ClientsTableView``:

 .. code-block:: javascript